-Chilwell set to miss World Cup through injury
+World Cup 'not possible' after injury - Chilwell

 He has been capped 17 times by England and was in their most recent squad in September, although did not play.

-England kick off their World Cup campaign in Qatar against Iran on 21 November.
+England start their World Cup against Iran on 21 November, while boss Gareth Southgate names his squad on Thursday.

-In a statement Chelsea said: "Following the injury sustained in our recent game against Dinamo Zagreb, Ben has undergone a scan on his hamstring.

-"Results show that Ben has suffered a significant injury and the defender is unfortunately expected to miss the World Cup.

 Chilwell was part of the England squad at Euro 2020, although he did not make an appearance during the tournament.